 Cabinet may make regulations under the Act that govern the importation, production, delivery, sale, provision, administration, or possession of a controlled substance.
-Regulations may also specify a person or class of persons to whom they apply.
-The federal Minister of Health has the authority to exempt any person or class of persons, or any controlled substance (ie, illegal drug or item containing residue of an illegal drug) from the application of the Act or regulations made under it.
-The Minister can do this if s/he is of the opinion that the exemption "is necessary for a medical or scientific purpose or is otherwise in the public interest."
+Regulations may also specify a person or class of persons to whom they apply.266 The federal Minister of Health has the authority to exempt any person or class of persons, or any controlled substance (ie, illegal drug or item containing residue of an illegal drug) from the application of the Act or regulations made under it.
+The Minister can do this if s/he is of the opinion that the exemption "is necessary for a medical or scientific purpose or is otherwise in the public interest."267

 The power therefore lies within the legislation to make lawful what would otherwise be unlawful.
 Activities such as possession, transferring, delivering, administering, or selling controlled substances as part of a research study could and should be exempted from the application of the Act.
 As a result, researchers could, at least in theory, obtain the necessary legal exemptions under the CDSA to conduct research of the types identified above.
 Similarly, those who participate in the research could be exempted from the provisions of the Act.
-Indeed, the federal Minister of Health has recently announced that Canada will authorize clinical trials of marijuana, and that exemptions have been granted to two Canadians for the possession and cultivation of marijuana for medical purposes.
+Indeed, the federal Minister of Health has recently announced that Canada will authorize clinical trials of marijuana, and that exemptions have been granted to The illegality of a drug has not necessarily been a bar to research in the past, nor should it be a bar now.

-&lt;sup>266 CDSA, supra, note 55 at s 55(1)(a), (b).
-Ibid at s 56.
+266 CDSA, supra, note 55 at s 55(1)(a), (b).
+267 Ibid at s 56.